NFL Picks and Predictions

 The NFL stumbled upon a wagering gem in the 1970 season when the league decided to separate one game from the Sunday schedule to showcase what would become known as “the game of the week”.
 The fact that the game stands alone in the spotlight is reason enough for heightened attention.
 Add in that the game is often the best game on the weekend’s slate including two teams that are likely bound for the playoffs and beyond, and you have a recipe for a heavily wagered affair.

 The absolute Mount Everest of sporting events in the entire world, where the two best teams compete to decide the World Champion.
 Player and Game props are heavily expanded for the Super Bowl, at a level not seen for any other sporting event on the calendar.
 Hopefully the Super Bowl gives bettors a chance to cash futures tickets held since early in the year.
 The Super Bowl is the most wagered sporting event worldwide, and by a very large margin.
+Check out our Super Bowl picks.

 The National Football League (NFL) is the highest level of football in the world.
 The NFL was founded in 1920 and is by far the most popular of the four major North American professional sports leagues.
 NFL teams are the heart and soul of their respective cities and see the largest fan following of any other American sport.
 The current model of NFL contains 32 teams, who each play 16 regular season games followed by the playoffs, ultimately resulting in the Super Bowl, where a champion is crowned.
 The NFL has the highest per-game attendance of any professional sports league in the United States.
 When originally founded, the NFL contained ten teams – only two of those still remain to this day, the Arizona Cardinals and the Chicago Bears (both have relocated and have been re-named).
 Other football leagues are vying to piggyback on the success of the NFL, and time shall tell if they will gain popularity and become viable wagering options in the future.